- P.J. Hogan

 Based on the Shopaholic series of novels by Sophie Kinsella, this light rom-com comes from director P.J.
 Hogan, a big name in the genre with Muriel’s Wedding and My Best Friend’s Wedding on his résumé.
 This movie is just as useless and out of touch with reality as those, but it’s sort of fun, sort of cute, and sort of appealing, in that I-went-in-expecting-something-dreadful-and-found-myself-mildly-entertained way.

-Another metaphor: Confessions of a Shopaholic is like the immature little sister of Legally Blonde and Sex and the City.
-She tries to follow in her big sisters’ footsteps, but should have found her own path, since one sister is an airhead and the other a whore.
+Another metaphor: Confessions of a Shopaholic is the immature little sister of Legally Blonde and Sex and the City.
+She tries to follow in her big sisters’ footsteps, but she should have found her own path.
 Fisher and Dancy make a fine pairing, and the movie is littered with cameos (the best of which is by Kristin Scott Thomas as a French fashion guru).
 But the result follows a tired blueprint that hasn’t fared well in the increasingly inept market for romantic comedies.
 I’ll never understand why Hollywood seems so determined to depict falling in love as such an idiotic farce.